 Allow the heat from the water to melt the beeswax.
 You can use an old wooden spoon to stir it every few minutes.

-(Working with wax can be messy, so I recommend using older kitchen supplies that you don’t mind getting a little wax on.)
+Please use caution when working with beeswax as it is flammable.
+It should not come in direct contact with heat or flame as you are working on your project.
+Also, working with wax can be messy, so I recommend using older kitchen supplies that you don’t mind getting a little wax on.

 Once the beeswax has melted, turn off the heat.
 Then add coconut oil, and if desired, wax dye.
 A small amount of dye goes a long way so add a little at a time until you achieve the color you’re after.
 Finally, add 10-12 drops of essential oil.
 I used lavender for one candle and sandalwood for another.
 (Add more drops for a stronger scent.)
 Stir to combine the oil and wax.

 Carefully pour the wax mixture into your prepared candle container.
 Let the candle set for at least a day before burning.